How to Save Your Crowning Glory

 The good news is that there are several studies that indicate that the sooner people start to treat their hair loss, the more likely it will be to achieve beneficial results.

 One of the first options for treating early signs of hair loss is to take an effective hair loss supplement.
 There are many good supplements out there.
-Independent, health supplement review websites like Authority Reports are useful to help sort the wheat from the chaff when it comes to choosing an appropriate product.
+Independent, health supplement review websites are useful to help sort the wheat from the chaff when it comes to choosing an appropriate product.

 Baldness in men is regarded almost as “normal” – no-one really turns a hair (pun intended) that Prince William is now almost completely bald after sporting a thinning, but respectable head of hair when he married Kate Middleton in 2011.
 And did you notice Prince Harry’s growing bald patch during his wedding to Meghan Markle?

 But imagine Kate without her long tresses; or Meghan without her dark locks?
 A glorious head of hair is (rightly or wrongly) regarded as an essential part of a woman’s sexuality and gender identity.
 Many women who have been diagnosed with cancer report crying more about their loss of hair during treatment than when they received the actual diagnosis.

 Losing her hair often makes women feel less attractive, resulting in a lower self-esteem and possibly even affecting her quality of life.

 For many women, the first signs of hair loss can be almost imperceptible.
 One of the most common signs is finding that when trying their hair back into a ponytail, their usual elastic is not as tight as it was before.
 They find that they need to redo their ponytail several times a day.
 For women with short hair, they may find that their parting seems to be slightly wider.
 Usually, however, the most noticeable sign is a greater quantity of hairs stuck to the hairbrush, the comb – and in the outlet of the shower.